I’m on a plantain kick.

 My local verdulería is selling green plantains now.
 They didn’t before but now they are.
 Right around the corner from my apartment.
 Like one block!

-At first I was making patacones (pictured above) with the plantains using a method I learned in Salento, Colombia, a super peaceful valley town that hosts the worlds largest palm trees.
-It’s very beautiful.
+At first I was making patacones (pictured above) with the plantains using a method I learned in Salento, a super peaceful valley town that hosts the worlds largest palm trees.
+It’s very beautiful in Salento.
 There they serve the plantains with fruit chutney and grated cheese on top.

-Now I’m slicing them super thin, frying and then serving them with mango & shrimp gazpacho or alongside guacamole instead of corn tortillas.
+Now I’m slicing them super thin, frying them up and serving them with mango & shrimp gazpacho or alongside guacamole instead of corn tortillas.
 If you do this I highly recommend using a mandolin.

 Then I started making linguini like sizes and making savory funnel cakes and eating them with salt, lime and chili powder.
 This my friends is like crack.